charlottedaumal/microtubule-tracking/README.md

 plugin menu in `BII>MiTrack`.

 1) Select the file you want to analyze.
-    > [!NOTE] 📝 NOTE: Please convert your image to grayscale first.
+    > 📝 NOTE: Please convert your image to grayscale first.
 2) Apply the Preprocessing parameters you want to enhance your image
 3) Then select the Segmentation and Tracking parameters fit to your application
 4) Finally select Display & Debugging options.